Negotiations Processes FAQ

 Q: What is the state of the BUSD budget?

-A: BUSD has made $4.5 million in budget cuts the last three years.
+A: BUSD has made $3.8 million in budget cuts the last three years.
 Increased revenues have not kept up with increased expenditures.
 The BUSD reserve is small compared to other districts and has been decreasing to pay for increasing expenditures.
+Increases in mandated costs and Special Education spending have to be paid for with new revenue and reserves.
 That being said, BFT is making the case that increased employee compensation needs to be a priority for the District.
 BFT carefully reviews the BUSD budget each negotiations cycle to look for areas of waste, overspending and overestimating expenditures.

 Q: What are possible ways to create revenue to fund a new contract agreement?